alhewitt/alhewitt.github.io/_posts/2022-08-28-phd-homepage.md

 # Searching for gravitational waves from pulsars.

-The aim of my PhD project at Lancaster University is to investigate evidence for and hopefully observe [graviatational waves](_posts/2022-08-28-gravitational-waves.md) emitted from [pulsars](_posts/2022-08-28-pulsars.md).
+The aim of my PhD project at Lancaster University is to investigate evidence for and hopefully observe [gravitational waves](_posts/2022-08-28-gravitational-waves.md) emitted from [pulsars](_posts/2022-08-28-pulsars.md).

 ## Projects
   - [Known pulsar paper](_posts/2022-08-28-known-pulsar-paper.md) (Searches for Gravitational Waves from Known Pulsars at Two Harmonics in the Second and Third LIGO-Virgo Observing Runs)